-Vetter, A., Schieble, M., Martin, K.M., & Rodriguez, T. (In Press).
+Vetter, A., Schieble, M., Martin, K.M., & Rodriguez, T. (2020).
 Framework for critical conversations as social justice pedagogy in ELA classrooms.
 In B. Asmus, & C. Gonzalez (Eds.), Engaging the critical in English education: Approaches from the commission on social justice in teacher education.
 New York, NY: Peter Lang.

 Martin, K.M.
 (2018, January).
 Ph.D.
 Program in Urban Education: Professional Learning and

 Martin, K.M.
 (2018, May 23).
 Legbatics: A Theory of African-Descended Hermeneutics.
 Available here.

 Martin, K.M.
 (2017, November 22).
 Commentary on Tatyana Kleyn’s “Transborder Children and Youth (Back) in Mexico.”
 Available here.

 Martin, K.M.
 (2017, October 27).
 Apples, Peaches, and Mangoes: Showing Care & Being Aware for DACA.
 Available here.